Air Traffic Control (ATC) & Flight Service Station (FSS)

 Towered and untowered airports differ primarily in how air traffic is managed, with towered airports offering a higher level of oversight.

 At towered airports, an Air Traffic Control (ATC) tower actively manages aircraft movements both on the ground and in the surrounding airspace.
-These airports are typically associated with controlled airspace, such as Class B, C, or D. P
+These airports are typically associated with controlled airspace, such as Class B, C, or D.

 Untowered Airports

-Air Traffic Control (ATC) at Towered Airports
+Air Traffic Control (ATC):

 Air Traffic Control (ATC)

 Controllers issue clearances, provide traffic separation, and offer critical instructions to pilots.
-ATC operates in specific locations like:

 At towered airports, pilots must maintain communication with ATC for takeoffs, landings, and taxi operations.